Phaen/Polynar/README.md

 ###Character set
 A character set is a set of characters that can be used for encoding and decoding purposes.
 There are a few ways to supply a character set to Polynar methods.

+##### Undefined
+When no character set is supplied, the Base64 character set (as can be found below) will be used instead.

 ##### String
 When supplying a string, its characters will be used as character set in the order they appear.
 No repeating characters are allowed.